langchain-ai/langchain/README.md

 ## 🚨Breaking Changes for select chains (SQLDatabase) on 7/28/23

 In an effort to make `langchain` leaner and safer, we are moving select chains to `langchain_experimental`.
-This migration has already started, but we are remaining backwards compatible until 7/28.
+This migration has already started, but we are remaining backward compatible until 7/28.
-On that date, we will remove functionality from `langchain`.
+On that date, we will remove the functionality from `langchain`.
 Read more about the motivation and the progress [here](https://github.com/langchain-ai/langchain/discussions/8043).
 Read how to migrate your code [here](MIGRATE.md).